 The research was conducted by Zagros Madjd-Sadjadi, professor of economics at Winston-Salem State University, and professor Craig Richardson, the BB&T Professor of Economics at WSSU.
 The company is in the process of extending this research to additional facilities within the company’s global supply chain, including contractor facilities.

-Employees live in households that more than meet basic needs
+Employees live in households that meet basic needs and more

 HanesBrands pays market-based competitive wages and benefits to employees around the globe in all disciplines and functions.
 The wages and benefits provided to employees in its supply chain enable employees to live in households that meet their basic needs and more.
 Over the past decade, the salaries for supply chain employees have increased at a compound average growth rate consistent with inflation and local market conditions.
 For our company-owned Vietnam site in particular, over the past five years wages have increased at average compound annual growth rate of nearly 12 percent, significantly better than inflation.

 In addition to salary, including incentives, holiday pay, overtime/shift differential and seniority, the company’s supply chain employee compensation package typically includes a combination, if not all, of the following components: